GeometricIce/Blooket-Hacks-2023/README.md

 Q: Will I get banned for using this?

-A: It is highly unlikely for the blooket staff to detect that you are exploiting, but just in case, do not over-use the script, meaning not to create unusual patterns on the platform (for example, being number 1 90% of the time, while before you only were number 1 20% of the time.
-Or, earning full 500 coins for 5 weeks, while before you can't even earn 40 coins in a whole week.
+A: It is highly unlikely for the blooket staff to detect that you are exploiting.
+However, they COULD detect you if you changed the code, for things such as changing the daily token limit of 500, or changing the daily xp value.
 ____________________________________________________________________________________________

 Q: Are you guys trying to hack me?
 Is this legit?